Skip to main content

 tip

-If you only need to read the full data from PostgreSQL(not including incremental changes), you do not need to proceed with the following steps.
+If you only need to read full data from PostgreSQL, you can skip this and the subsequent steps.

 ALTER TABLE 'schema_name'.'table_name' REPLICA IDENTITY FULL;